cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-3.md

 # Controlling the Value of a Feature Flag Lab Review

-Experiments are an important concept in CloudBees Rollout.
-With this lab complete, you can now control the value of "default.sidebar" and "default.title" by creating experiments via the Rollout dashboard.
+Experiments are an important concept in CloudBees Feature Flags.
+With this lab complete, you can now control the value of "default.sidebar" and "default.title" by creating experiments via the CloudBees Feature Flags dashboard.
 <br/>
 <br/>
 You also used the *Flags Override view* UI element to modify flag values to allow for validation on your local machine without affecting others' work.